As an Amazon Associate I earn from qualifying purchases. This post may contain affiliate links. Please read our disclosure for more info.

 If you like yoga, or even if you just want to try an easy sequence at home, you will love this relaxing restorative yoga sequence.
 This routine will help to relax your body, calm your mind, turn off the negative chatter in your head, and feel refreshed…in just 9 minutes!

-During stressful times like this, yoga can become your best friend.
+During stressful times like this, restorative yoga can become your best friend.
 Whether you’re working from home, looking after your children full-time or just looking to break up your day a little, yoga allows us to tune into our bodies and calm our minds.

 When stressed, our sympathetic nervous system enters the ‘fight or flight’ response – which in turn can cause an increase in heart rate and blood pressure, affect your memory, and increase stress levels.
-By working our way through a few relaxing yoga poses we connect our mind and body, allowing our bodies to return to a state of ‘rest and relax’, and therefore back to a healthier way of functioning.
+By working our way through a few relaxing and restorative yoga poses we connect our mind and body, allowing our bodies to return to a state of ‘rest and relax’, and therefore back to a healthier way of functioning.

 Breathing techniques for relaxation